 So both for companies and individual employees, it makes fiscal sense to track and claim tax relief on business trips.

-Travel expenses: the basics
+HMRC travel expenses: the basics

 HMRC may provide tax relief if costs fall into the following categories: